Luke Evans: Career

-From 2000 to 2008, Evans starred in many West End productions including La Cava, Taboo, Rent, Miss Saigon and Avenue Q, as well as several fringe shows in London and at the Edinburgh Festival.
+From 2000 to 2008, Evans starred in many West End productions, including La Cava, Taboo, Rent, Miss Saigon and Avenue Q, as well as several fringe shows in London and at the Edinburgh Festival.

-In 2008, he landed his most significant stage role playing Vincent in the play Small Change written and directed by Peter Gill at the Donmar Warehouse.
+In 2008, Evans landed his most significant stage role playing Vincent in the play Small Change written and directed by Peter Gill at the Donmar Warehouse.
 His performance drew attention from film casting directors and U.S. talent agencies, and he was nominated for the Evening Standard Award for Outstanding Newcomer.
-Later that same year he did his second show at the Donmar Warehouse, Piaf, in which he played Yves Montand.
+Later that year, he did his second show at the Donmar Warehouse, Piaf, in which he played Yves Montand.

-Evans had his first film audition at age thirty.
+Evans had his first film audition at age 30.
 In 2009, he landed his first film role, playing the Greek god Apollo in the 2010 remake Clash of the Titans.
 Also in 2010, he appeared as Clive in the film Sex & Drugs & Rock & Roll, directed by Matt Whitecross, as the Sheriff of Nottingham's thug in Robin Hood, alongside Matthew Macfadyen (whom he would later play alongside again in The Three Musketeers), and played handyman and good guy Andy, in director Stephen Frears' film Tamara Drewe, based on Posy Simmond's comic strip.
 Evans went on to portray DI Craig Stokes in Blitz (2011), the film adaptation of Ken Bruen's novel of the same name, in which he starred with Jason Statham and Paddy Considine.
 In early 2010, he shot the independent film, Flutter, directed by Giles Borg.

 Evans played the Musketeer Aramis in Paul W. S. Anderson's version of The Three Musketeers (filmed in 2010 and released in 2011).
 He was cast in a lead role in Tarsem Singh's Greek epic, Immortals (2011), in which he played the King of the Gods, Zeus.

-And at the end of 2010, he took a role opposite John Cusack in James McTeigue's film The Raven, replacing Jeremy Renner.
+At the end of 2010, he took a role opposite John Cusack in James McTeigue's film The Raven, replacing Jeremy Renner.
 In the film, released in 2012 and set in mid-nineteenth century Baltimore, Evans played Detective Emmett Fields, who investigates a series of murders inspired by the poetry and short stories of Edgar Allan Poe.

-Shooting took place in Budapest and Serbia in November 2010.
-In 2011, he shot No One Lives, a psychological horror film directed by Ryuhei Kitamura, in New Orleans, and began filming a role in Peter Jackson's three-part adaptation of J. R. R. Tolkien's The Hobbit, playing the role of Bard the Bowman.
+In 2011, Evans shot No One Lives, a psychological horror film directed by Ryuhei Kitamura, in New Orleans.

+Evans played the role of Bard the Bowman in Peter Jackson's The Hobbit: The Desolation of Smaug (2013) and The Hobbit: The Battle of the Five Armies (2014).